 Anti-lock brake system: If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately.
-Normal braking is still functional unless the brake warning light also is illuminated.
+Normal braking is still functional unless the braking is still functional unless the braking is still functional unless the brake warning light also is illuminated.

-Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced on, have the system serviced immediately.
+Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
+A chime will also sound we have the system will also sound we have the system serviced immediately.

+immediately.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.